I was one of those people who wasn’t going to let trying to conceive (TTC) overtake my whole life.

 However with hindsight I thought I would share what I have learned about living with TTC …

 Like any significant experience in life long-term TTC changes you

 Expect it to.
 Pretending it won’t will only lead to it imploding.
 If you acknowledge this you can be pro-active and manage the way the change unfolds.

 You need to build in time for TTC activities, but if this becomes all you have time for then it’s a fast track to feeling pretty miserable.
 It is important to find ways to guard, encourage and still enjoy the aspects of your life that help you to have fun and feel good about life!

-Don’t expect those who’ve not experienced conception issues to truly understand what this is like for you.
+Don’t expect others to understand what it is like